QKing-Official/os/README.md

   - `info` — system info screen (memory, screen size, GPU info, etc.)
   - `memtest` — heap stress test
   - `storage` — ATA disk driver with a basic filesystem on top
-- Detects your GPU via a PCI bus scan (Intel, AMD, NVIDIA, VMware, VirtIO) and knows the vendor, device ID, and VRAM size — but doesn't actually *use* it.
-All rendering goes straight through the Limine framebuffer.
-The GPU driver stubs (`gpu_memcpy_to_vram` etc.) are there and ready, just not hooked up yet.
-It's more of a "I know you exist, but fuck you" situation.
-This will most likely be added in a future update.
+- Detects your GPU via a PCI bus scan (Intel, AMD, NVIDIA, VMware, VirtIO) and knows the vendor, device ID, and VRAM size — but doesn't actually *use* it in most situations currently.
+All rendering goes straight through the Limine framebuffer except some, which indeed go through the GPU.

 ---